Newport High School (Bellevue, Washington): Robotics

+2023 (CHARGED UP)

+During the 2023 season, NRG was 33-24-0 in official play, placing 22nd in the Pacific Northwest District.
+They won the Pacific Northwest FIRST District Championship along with teams 1983, 2046, and 2910, advancing them to the FIRST Championship in Houston, Texas.
+In Houston, they made it to the Galileo Division semifinals before being eliminated.

+NRG won a total of 3 sustainability awards this season.

+2024 (CRESCENDO)

+During the 2024 season, NRG was 15-16-0 in official play, placing 59th overall in the Pacific Northwest District.
+They participated in the Glacier Peak and Sammamish events before being eliminated from further official play.
+This season, NRG won an Excellence in Engineering award and a Team Sustainability award.

 Math Club

 Newport's math team placed third and second in the state at the 2009 and 2012 Washington State Mu Alpha Theta contest.
 Newport Math Club hosts the Knights of Pi Math Tournament for students in grades 5–8.

 Forensics

 Newport High has had a Debate team since January 10, 1966.
 The team is affiliated with the National Speech and Debate Association, the national honor society for competitive speech and debate.
 In 1976, Newport won the Whitman College Invitational, and in 1988, two of the team's policy debate teams broke into the quarterfinal rounds of the California High School Forensics Tournament hosted by the University of California at Berkeley.
 Newport Debate has qualified to attend the National Championships 18 times since its founding.

 In 2009, the club expanded its event offerings to include Individual Event speeches, Public Forum, Oxford- and Congressional-style Debate.
-By the Spring of 2010, Newport was officially recognized by the NFL as a charter chapter after finishing the season ranked 7th nationally among affiliate NFL chapters.
+By the spring of 2010, Newport was officially recognized by the NFL as a charter chapter after finishing the season ranked 7th nationally among affiliate NFL chapters.
 Charter status give the club voting membership in the national organization, and allowed the team increased entrants to the National Qualifiers.